knmurphy/kevin-www/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Professor of Artificial Intelligence"
+role = "Visual Artist, hacker"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "Stanford University", url = "" } ]
+organizations = [ { name = "Kindly Ops", url = "https://www.kindlyops.com" },{ name = "Chirpy Hire", url = "https://www.chirpyhire.com" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include distributed robotics, mobile computing and programmable matter."
+bio = "the stuff I do when I don't feel too sad"

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email = ""
+email = "k.n.murphy@gmail.com"

 # List (academic) interests or hobbies
 interests = [
-  "Artificial Intelligence",
-  "Computational Linguistics",
-  "Information Retrieval"
+  "Photography",
+  "Cinematography",
+  "Product Development",
+  "Solar Power",
+  "Drones, UAV"
 ]

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups = ["Researchers", "Visitors"]
+user_groups = []

 # List qualifications (such as academic degrees)
 [[education.courses]]